Technical Advisory

 Agentic Workflows and Belief-Desire-Intention Modeling

-Agentic workflows enable agents to maintain local beliefs about the state of content streams, policies, and peer context; desires express objectives such as “flag for review” or “escalate to human moderator,” and intentions guide concrete actions.
-Implementations often draw from belief-planning models, rule-based plans, or hybrid AI approaches that combine symbolic reasoning with probabilistic inference.
-Trade-offs include interpretability versus adaptability, and the need to constrain agent actions to policy-compliant paths.
+Agentic workflows enable agents to maintain local beliefs about the state of content streams, policies, and peer context; desires express objectives such as flag for review or escalate to human moderator, and intentions guide concrete actions.
+Implementations draw from belief planning, rule based plans, or hybrid approaches that combine symbolic reasoning with probabilistic inference.
+Trade-offs include interpretability versus adaptability, and constraining actions to policy compliant paths.
 Failure modes include plan explosion, circular reasoning, and misalignment between agent goals and global policy intent.

 Distributed Control Plane and Policy Registry

 A distributed control plane stores moderation policies, escalation rules, and global governance constraints.
 Agents fetch policy updates, validate decisions against policy, and publish evidence with decision metadata.
-Trade-offs involve consistency guarantees (strong vs eventual), latency of policy propagation, and the risk of policy drift if updates are not synchronized.
-Failure modes include inconsistent enforcement across nodes, stale policies during high-change periods, and governance bottlenecks if the registry is overloaded or unauditable.
+Trade offs involve consistency guarantees (strong vs eventual), latency of policy propagation, and risk of policy drift if updates are not synchronized.
+Failure modes include inconsistent enforcement across nodes, stale policies during high change periods, and governance bottlenecks if the registry is overloaded or unauditable.

 Peer-to-Peer Coordination and State Replication